 The session was part of the “Web Literacy” space, which seemed particularly appropriate for the topic of my workshop.
 At a time when much of our digital economy is built on capturing people’s attention, we each need to develop the ability to safeguard our attention and avoid distractions whilst online.
 When tech platforms are spending billions optimising their user experience and algorithms to keep users engaged and viewing adverts, it’s clear that if we as users are unprepared, we will get distracted by these platforms, spending our time on them instead of on things we’d rather be doing.
 In the worst cases users will be pushed beyond distraction into addiction.

 The topic of online distraction and addiction is a major theme for this blog, so much so that my first blog post was about how today’s tech is designed to distract.

 Online distraction as a battle?

-As MozFest approached I began to regret my choice of title: “Combating Online Distraction and Addition”.
+As MozFest approached I began to regret my choice of title: “Combating Online Distraction and Addiction”.
 I chose this title very quickly as I was submitting my last minute proposal.
-Yes, I wanted to do a workshop on online distraction and addition, but why had I chosen “combating”?
+Yes, I wanted to do a workshop on online distraction and addiction, but why had I chosen “combating”?
 I have found myself using similar words, such as “fighting back” in my blog posts.
 This may seem like a small detail, a simple metaphor, but it continues to make me slightly uncomfortable every time I find myself using such phrases.
 I recently discovered the reason for this in a book.